rduenasf/birding/docs/birds/supsta1.md

 scientific_name: "Lamprotornis superbus"
 order: "Passeriformes"
 family: "Sturnidae (Starlings)"
 description: "Lamprotornis superbus is a species of bird in the Sturnidae (Starlings) family.
-It has been observed 1 times."
+It has been observed 1 times.
+It has been photographed."
 species_group: "Starlings and Mynas"
 species_code: "supsta1"

 sidebar_position: 454
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Passeriformes
   - Sturnidae (Starlings)
   - Starlings and Mynas
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---